don-harrison/recipe_clustering/README.md

-run app.py and go to localhost:5000 to view web app for exploring the dataset.
-Can search for words greater than 5 characters in length. not very sofisticated rn just filtering dataframe and returning results. copy and paste large characters in it to prevent researching after every letter. can run recipe_clustering.ipynb notebook to generate a list of clustered items.
-15 clusters, 50 recipes each.
+## Recipe Explorer Web App

+### How to Run
+1. Run `app.py`.
+2. Open your browser and go to `http://localhost:5000` to access the web app.

+### Features
+- Search for words with more than 5 characters.
+- Basic filtering of the dataset (not highly sophisticated yet).
+- Paste large chunks of text to avoid re-searching after every letter.

+### Clustering
+To generate clustered recipe groups:
+- Run the `recipe_clustering.ipynb` notebook.
+- It creates **15 clusters**, each containing **50 recipes**.